 FORA.tv specializes in showing world-class speakers, debates and presentations and FORA.tv Environment is their greener channel.
 Their Hulu channel has nine clips total, four of them full episodes with people like San Francisco Mayor Gavin Newsom talking about tidal power, Jean-Michel Cousteau warning about the dangers of fish farming, and Amory Lovins giving a presentation about renewable energy.

 Mike Rowe on Discovery, Realization and Lamb Castration: Mike Rowe is the host of Discovery Channel's Dirty Jobs and one of the best public speakers around.
-He tells the story about his visit to a sheep farm and the lessons he took away after learning how to castrate a sheep with a sharp knife and his teeth.
+He tells the story about " target="_blank">his visit to a sheep farm and the lessons he took away after learning how to castrate a sheep with a sharp knife and his teeth.

 Global Warming 101: This short three-minute video gives the short and skinny on global warming — that we've been pumping ever-increasing amounts of greenhouse gasses into the atmosphere and that gasses appear, by the data, to be causing the atmosphere to warm up.
 Arctic ice is disappearing, droughts could be more severe, sea levels could rise, and weather patterns could be disrupted if we don't cut our greenhouse gas emissions.